Rental Assistance Program (RAP)

 How it Works

 Supported housing is a combination of financial assistance and supportive services that allows an individual to live as independently as possible in their own home.
-Each program has two staff positions that work with the program.
+There are two staff positions that work with the program.
 There is a Residential Specialist and Peer Support Specialist.
 These positions coordinate the program components such as applications to rental management companies, finding a rental unit, payments to the landlord, support components including but not limited to: financial budgeting, community navigation, assistance in finding other community resources, and maintaining healthy relationships.

 The program can help with deposits, utilities, and rent.
 The program can also help with move in expenses, such as purchasing a bed, household supplies, and other essentials.
-Staff also conducts a pre-move in inspection and an annual inspection to ensure that the unit is a safe and functional unit for habitation.

 The OAR states: